Opus10/formaldict/docs/tutorial.rst

   Schema([{'label': 'name', 'required': False}]

-Parsing our original example would result in a valid `FormalDict` with a blank string for the ``name`` attribute.
+Parsing our original example would result in a valid `formaldict.FormalDict` with a blank string for the ``name`` attribute.

 Let's go into a more advanced example.
-In the following, we are going to make a `Schema` to specify the name of a person, their marital status, and their zipcode::
+In the following, we are going to make a `formaldict.Schema` to specify the name of a person, their marital status, and their zipcode::

   Schema([{